modusbox/camel-datasonnet/README.md

 </route>
 ```

-Since there are no additional attributes or parameters allowed for the `<language>` element, the input and output MIME types can be controlled by setting headers `Content-Type` and `OutputMimeType` prior to calling an expression.
+Since there are no additional attributes or parameters allowed for the `<language>` element, the input and output MIME types can be controlled by setting headers `Content-Type` and `outputMimeType` prior to calling an expression.

 If you want to use Datasonnet expressions in the Camel Java DSL, override the `RouterBuilder` class and define the `datasonnet()` function as follows: